Alex Himelfarb: As academic sociologist

-Himelfarb has published numerous monographs, chapters and articles on Canadian society and public policy and co-edited with his son Jordan the book Tax is Not a Four-Letter Word.
+Himelfarb has published numerous monographs, chapters and articles on Canadian society and public policy and co-edited with his son Jordan the book Tax is Not a Four-Letter Word.His most recent book is Breaking Free of Neoliberalism: Canada’s Challenge published by Lorimer in 2024.

 As civil servant

 Himelfarb joined the Canadian public service in 1981 in the Department of the Solicitor General of Canada and served in senior positions in various departments and agencies, including the Parole Board of Canada, Justice, Citizenship and Immigration, the Privy Council Office, and Treasury Board, and led the Task Force on the Social Union.
 In 1999, he became deputy minister of Canadian heritage.
 In 2002 under Jean Chretien he was appointed to the dual role of clerk of the privy council and secretary to the cabinet.

 On June 14, 2006, under Stephen Harper, Himelfarb was appointed ambassador to Italy, with concurrent accreditation to the Republic of Albania and the Republic of San Marino, and as High Commissioner in the Republic of Malta, and as permanent representative to the Food and Agriculture Organization, the World Food Programme and the International Fund for Agricultural Development, in Rome.
 He retired as ambassador in 2009.